SAP-archive/angular-metaui/packages/metaui/docs/architecture.md

 render _User Interface_.
 The same way you would expect any Internet Browser to work when parsing CSS.
 Simple right ?

-Rules are loaded from the `files` as well as from `objects` by introspecting typescript class and trying to figure some characteristics of objects such as types.
-This is why our _Domain Object_ implements interface `Deserializable` for retrieving types.
+Rules are loaded from the `files` as well as from `objects` by introspecting typescript class and trying to figure some info about the objects such as data types.
+This is why _Domain Object_ implements interface `Deserializable` for retrieving types.
 You might also notice we have a `$proto() ` method there , this is something that we used before and it is still used on some places but it will be removed soon.